-Whether you go inside or take a peek from the outside, either way, Buckingham Palace is a true must-see whether you’re in London for 4 days or 1.
+Even if you can’t go inside the Buckingham Palace during your time in London, make sure you save time to see the changing of the guard: it’s a true must-see, whether you’re in London for 4 days or 1.

 Stroll through Saint James’ Park

-Check out the area by the pond for a peaceful scenic walk on your way towards Westminster Abbey and Westminster Palace.
-It’s especially beautiful in the spring, when daffodils and tulips are everywhere the eye can see.
+Check out the area by the pond for a peaceful scenic walk to refresh your eyes from all the beautiful buildings (and get you ready to see more!).
+It’s especially lovely in the spring, when daffodils and tulips are everywhere the eye can see.

 Is there any building in London that’s as visibly synonymous with the city as Big Ben?

 While the name of the clock tower is actually the Elizabeth Tower, Big Ben is the popular nickname for the tower at the north end of the Westminster.
 To get really pedantic on you, Big Ben is the name of the bell, which was the largest bell in England for 23 years (but has since been unseated, because I guess England likes big bells).